 Accessing the Internet, Sim Card and VPN

-Wifi is available in most hotels, guesthouses and people’s homes.
+Wifi is available in most hotels, guesthouses, and people’s homes.
 And they work pretty well.
-Facebook, Twitter, and certain websites are blocked.
+Facebook, Twitter, and certain social websites and search engines are blocked.

 What is a VPN?
 Prior to traveling to Iran, I did not know what a VPN is since I never had to use it.
 A Virtual Private Network “VPN” gives you the ability to log in to an IP address from a different country.
 The VPN app will detect which countries are best to connect to.
-And it will take a few seconds to minutes to connect to this other network.
-I was mainly connecting to VPNs in Europe.
+It takes a few seconds to minutes to connect to this other network.
+I was mainly connecting to VPNs throughout Europe.
 This is as if you are actually in that country trying to access the internet.
 The purpose of this is to access blocked sites in Iran.
 There are VPN apps you can use for free or purchase for a better quality connection.
 I used Express VPN which I would highly recommend.
 Cost is $8.32 – $12.95 per month depending on if you subscribe monthly, per 6 months or annually.

 Food, Water & Sanitation

-Food poisoning is not common: Restaurants and Iranian people value sanitation and water is clean.
+Food poisoning is not common: Restaurants and Iranian people take sanitation seriously.

 Water: You can drink tap water virtually throughout Iran unless otherwise specified.
 Though bottled water is incredibly cheap if you want to go the safer route.
 About 30 cents for a gallon of water which should last you a day.

 Toilets: Most establishments will have modern toilets though many places still use squat toilets as you find in India and parts of Southeast Asia.
 Side note: Studies have shown that it is actually better for your digestive system to use the squat potties due to your body position and angle.
 It’s also cleaner that way instead of trying to hover over regular toilets.

 - Pack toilet paper as many public places will not have it.

-- It is rare to charge for bathroom use though if there is an attendant, then give them some small change for a tip (like 25 cents).
+- It is rare to charge for bathroom use though if there is an attendant, give them some small change for a tip (like 25 cents).